 Most people are understandably confused when it comes to choosing a sunscreen because of the baffling array of available choices.
-Common questions about sunscreens include
+Common questions about sunscreens include the following:

 However, it is a common mistake to assume that the duration of effectiveness of a sunscreen can be calculated simply by multiplying the SPF by the length of time it takes for him or her to suffer a burn without sunscreen, because the amount of sun exposure a person receives is dependent upon more than just the length of time spent in the sun.
-The amount of sun exposure depends upon a number of factors including the length of exposure, time of day, geographic location, and weather conditions.
+The amount of sun exposure depends upon a number of factors, including the length of exposure, time of day, season, geographic location, and weather conditions.

 The sun's rays contain different wavelengths of ultraviolet (UV) light.
 The two types of UV rays that pass through the earth's atmosphere and cause damage to the skin are UVB and UVA.
-UVB rays are the primary cause of sunburn and affects the outer layer of skin.
+UVB rays are the primary cause of sunburn and affect the outer layer of skin.

 The strength of UVB radiation depends upon the time of day, season of the year, and geographic location.
 UVB rays are most intense from 10 a.m. to 2 p.m. and are stronger in summer, at higher altitudes, and closer to the equator.

 Unlike UVB rays, which do not penetrate